 Check out her classes at High Frequency Loft

 AcroYoga.
 Yoga.
 Fitness.
 Barre.
 Pilates.
 Athletic Training.
 Ski Conditioning.
 Ecstatic Dance.
 Meditation.
 Music.
 Art.
 Life.

-365 Well Yoga Instructor School is located in beautiful Taos, NM.
-Our next RYT® 200 Hour Dhvani Yoga Teacher Training takes place January 6th through June 24th 2018.
+Founder of 365 Well Yoga Instructor School and the RYT® 200 Hour Dhvani Yoga Teacher Training.

-Over 6 months, we will meet every other weekend for 12 weekend workshops that take place on Saturdays and Sundays from 11-6 at High Frequency Loft.
-Escape to Taos and develop a life long practice of Yoga.
+Escape to Taos, NM and develop a deep and rewarding life long practice of Yoga!
+Over 6 months, we will meet every other weekend for 12 weekend workshops that take place on Saturdays and Sundays from 11-6 at the 365 Well Studio.

 During our first weekend we will explore the safest and most commonly used asanas (or postures) used in Hatha Yoga practice.
 We begin to identify the muscles being utilized for each posture and explore the contraindications and modifications for each asana.